 - Sanskrit name: Sat Isabgol.

-- Native region and geographical distribution: It is native to Asia, the Mediterranean region, and North Africa and commercially grown in India.
-In India, the crop is mainly cultivated in Gujarat, Madhya Pradesh, and Rajasthan.
+- Geographical distribution: Psyllium is native to Asia, the Mediterranean region, and North Africa and commercially grown in India.
+India is the largest producer of psyllium husk in the world.
+In India, it is mainly cultivated in Gujarat, Rajasthan and Madhya Pradesh.
+Gujarat accounts for nearly 35% of the total world production of psyllium husk.